mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 ### Finish recording my course

-- **Result**: Baby arrived too early, and I only recorded 20% of the material.
+- **Result**: Baby arrived early, and I only recorded 20% of the material.
 - **Grade**: N/A

-Recording the course took longer than I thought, and the baby arrived a few weeks earlier than we expected, so I didn't get to all the recordings.
+Recording the course took longer than I thought, and the baby arrived a few weeks earlier than we expected, so I didn't get to all the material.

 ### Begin selling my course

-- **Result**: Baby arrived too early, and I didn't get to this.
+- **Result**: Baby arrived early, so I didn't get to this.
 - **Grade**: N/A

 Same as above.
 I didn't want to do a pre-order because I was afraid of getting into a situation where I'm unsure when I could deliver the finished version.